eyess-glitch/gnn-interface/README.md

 # Graph Machine Learning Framework

-A modular framework for building and training graph neural networks with support for both homogeneous and heterogeneous graphs.
+A modular framework for building and training graph neural networks throguh a json file, with support for both homogeneous and heterogeneous graphs.

 ## Installation